weiss-lytics/Systems-Labs/twine/README.md

 If I have to survive corporate life, I might as well build beautiful little tools that make it easier. 🌸

+## 💡 Lessons Learned

+Building Twine reinforced several engineering principles that extend beyond timezone software:

+- **Leverage standards instead of reinventing them.** The browser's IANA timezone database is more reliable than maintaining custom UTC offset logic.
+- **Edge cases deserve first-class attention.** Daylight Saving Time, non-hour offsets, and international naming conventions all surfaced real-world issues that required thoughtful testing.
+- **Simple interfaces often hide complex systems.** Reducing cognitive load for users meant handling technical complexity behind the scenes.
+- **Validation is part of development.** Testing real-world scenarios was just as important as implementing the features themselves.

 ## 🤖 AI-Assisted Development

 This project was built using an AI-assisted workflow.

 I defined the product goals, user experience, visual direction, and technical requirements based on my own experience coordinating meetings across timezones.
 I used **Claude** as a development partner to accelerate HTML, CSS, and Vanilla JavaScript implementation, troubleshoot issues, and iterate on the product more efficiently.

-Every feature, edge case, and timezone calculation was independently tested and validated by me to ensure accuracy and reliability.
-I view AI as a development tool that reduces repetitive work, allowing me to focus on product thinking, edge-case engineering, user experience, and building a reliable application.
+Every feature, edge case, and timezone calculation was independently tested and validated by me against real-world scenarios to ensure accuracy and reliability.

 ## Philosophy